XHMM/my-config-files/README.md

 10. (optional) create `.eslintignore` and `.stylelintignore` to ignore not related files. (remind: ignorefiles should be placed in root dir)

-That's all, after setup, every prettier format problem will become an eslint error, you can checkout other rules from source config files, happy confident coding!
+That's all, after setup, every prettier format problem will become an eslint error (although it's very annoying, I want to force myself have a good habit of writing clean code, when I got it, I will turn off prettier related rules), you can checkout other rules from source config files, happy confident coding!